zifanzhou1024/zifanzhou1024.github.io/_posts/2023-03-26-nerf-models.md

 Given an input coordinate $x$, the first step in the multiresolution hash encoding process is to locate the surrounding voxels at $L$ different resolution levels.
 Once having identified these voxels, we assign indices to their corners by hashing their integer coordinates.

-Then we look up the corresponding $F$-dimensional feature vectors from the hash tables $\theta l$ for each index.
+Then we look up the corresponding $F$-dimensional feature vectors from the hash tables $\theta l$f for each index.
 This makes it possible to store the features in the Hash Table.

 The Linear Interpolation step linearly interpolate the $F$-dimensional feature vectors based on the relative position of the input coordinate $x$ within its respective $l$-th voxel.

 After the linear interpolation, we then concatenate the resulting feature vectors from each resolution level.
-We will also include auxiliary inputs $\xi \in \R^E$ to create the encoded MLP (Multilayer Perceptron) input $y \in \R^{LF + E}$.
+We will also include auxiliary inputs $\xi \in \mathbb{R}^E$ to create the encoded MLP (Multilayer Perceptron) input $y \in \mathbb{R}^{LF + E}$.

 The final step is to evaluate the encoded MLP input using a multilayer perceptron.